FRPProject/OpenI6X-GPS-NAV/README.md

 <p>
 It must be added when compiling the OpenI6X port.
 More on this in the root repository.
 <br>
-**This code is a for the "Hello World" tool created by [OpenI6X](https://github.com/OpenI6X/opentx) lead programmer for the Flysky-I6x.
+** This code is created for the "Hello World" tool implemented by [OpenI6X](https://github.com/OpenI6X/opentx) lead programmer for the Flysky-I6x.

 # How it works:
 Press OK-> centers the HOME position